ZarmDev/BTHSHub-Server/README.md

 - Contains a way to share schedules with other students (if time permits) and a calendar like Saturn
 - Add discussion groups for classes that you can join using a code or just freely join but ensure that teachers CANNOT join it.
 Allow users to be anonymous but also allow a moderator who can perma ban accounts
 - Add a group called proposals, crushes, confessions and moderators.
 Proposals is where you can vote like reddit on proposals to do
+- Add discussions/guides part of the site and course discussions/FAQ.
+I think the best way is if we had a google classroom like UI which has different groups (not to be confused with teams) that had all the courses listed, the teachers there and FAQs about it
+- Add events
+- Add a teacher appreciation part where you can nominate teachers and they get awards
 ## Server:
 - The website will be a route accepting a username and passcode which will be rate limited heavily (3 attempts per week)
 - The website will be made in C++ to be extremely fast and reliable
 - Add admins/moderates like teachers
 - Store BTHS daily announcements and send in a nice format to phones
+- Implement club credit system and club directory

 # Installation (Arch Linux)
 1. Install redis